sagemath/trac_to_gh/Issue 8775.md

 # Issue 8775: Bug in conjugate of symbolic ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8775

 Original creator: kcrisman